-(If you can't remember the formula, just remember that you (If you can't remember the formula, just remember that you can go to the Formulas tab in Excel, and from the Financial tab pull down the PRICE function, which will prompt you for the necessary inputs.)
-For our 1.25% coupon bond, we would enter the values shown in the spreadsheet below.
-Alternatively, we could simply enter the following function
+(If you can't remember the formula, just remember that you can go to the Formulas tab in Excel, and from the Financial tab pull down the PRICE function, which will prompt you for the necessary inputs.)
+For our 2.25% coupon bond, we would enter the values shown in the spreadsheet below. ternatively, we could simply enter the following function in ccel: